 Persons who have been exposed to or otherwise affected by the use of Pepper Ball projectiles shall be promptly provided with cool clean water and fresh air to cleanse the affected areas.
 Direct impact injuries should also be assessed.
-Those persons who complain of further severe effects shall be examined by appropriate medical personnel.
+Those persons who are injured, complain of injury or complain of further severe effects shall be examined by appropriate medical personnel.